Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Note: In the future, tell all medical providers that you’ve had a mastectomy and on which side.
-You should not have your blood pressure taken, a blood draw, or IV line on that side.
+In the future, tell all healthcare providers that you’ve had a mastectomy and on which side.
+You should not have your blood pressure taken, a blood draw, or IV (intravenous) line on that side.

 After surgery, you may be given a temporary prosthesis.
 It’s a soft breast form that fits into a bra.
-Some women wear breast forms to help balance weight and avoid back strain.
+Some women wear breast forms to help balance weight and not have back strain.
 Other women wear them for appearance.
 Some women don't use them at all.
-Talk to your doctor if you want a prescription for a permanent prosthesis.
-You may wear it when your incision feels less tender and swollen.
+Talk with your healthcare provider if you want a prescription for a permanent prosthesis.
+You may wear it when your cut (incision) feels less sore and swollen.

 A seroma is a large collection of fluid that occurs under the arm or under the incision.
 It can appear 5 to 10 days after surgery.
 A small seroma is normal.
 It’s likely to go away by itself in a few weeks.
 If you have a large seroma, your surgeon may drain (aspirate) it using a syringe and needle.

-Swelling of the arm and chest on the side of surgery is normal right after surgery, but it should get better as you heal.
+Swelling of the arm and chest on the side of surgery is normal right after surgery.
+But it should get better as you heal.
 Swelling that doesn't get better is called lymphedema.
 It occurs when the normal flow of lymph in the arm is reduced.
-This can happen if lymph nodes under the arm are removed or if the underarm is treated with radiation therapy.
-Lymphedema can occur long after surgery.
+This can happen if lymph nodes under the arm are removed.
+Or it can happen if the underarm is treated with radiation therapy.
+Lymphedema can also occur long after surgery.
 Depending on the type of surgery and other treatments you get, you may be at risk for lymphedema for the rest of your life.
 To help limit problems:

 Slowly return to normal use of the arm on the side of the surgery.

 Protect your hand and arm from infection.
 Wash your hands often.
 And wear gloves when cleaning or gardening.

 Keep the fluid moving in your operated arm.
-Don’t wear tight sleeves, elastic cuffs, bracelets, wristwatches, or rings on that arm.
+Don’t wear tight sleeves, elastic cuffs, bracelets, wristwatches, or tight rings on that arm.